-A large building set in its own grounds, Hartfield sleeps 50 people in a mix of single, twin, triple, private and dorm rooms.
-There are hot showers, restful common areas, a dining hall, drying room, laundry, covered area for bikes, kit store, free WiFi, small tuck shop, large garden, and venue for weddings and events.
+A large building set in its own grounds, Hartfield sleeps 48 people in a mix of ensuite doubles, family, singles, twins, triple, and a dorm room.
+There are hot showers, restful common areas, a dining hall, drying room, laundry, covered area for bikes, kit store, free WiFi, large garden, and venue for weddings and events.
 The complex can be booked exclusively or on an individual basis.

-The Applecross peninsula boasts a breathtakingly beautiful and dramatic landscape.
-The main township of Applecross (‘a Chomraich’ in Gaelic, which means 'sanctuary') is located around the picturesque bay and enjoys uninterrupted views over the island of Raasay and the Cuillin Hills of Skye.
+The Applecross (‘a Chomraich’ in Gaelic, which means 'sanctuary') peninsula boasts a breathtakingly beautiful and dramatic landscape.
+The main township of Shore Street is nearby, located around the picturesque bay and enjoys uninterrupted views over the island of Raasay and the Cuillin Hills of Skye.

 Hartfield House is approximately 3/4 mile from the bay, and reached via one of the highest routes in the UK, the Bealach na Ba; from the top, on a good day, you can see the islands of the Outer Hebrides.